 - The pain in the specific area is not decreasing by taking painkillers.

-Doctors recommend taking plenty of rest when you are suffering from pulled muscles.
+It is recommend to take plenty of rest when you are suffering from pulled muscles.
 But long durations of inactivity can also increase the risk of stiffness of the muscles.
 Professionals such as physiotherapists are in favor of doing light stretching and exercises.
 These low-impact activities will improve your circulation and will increase the healing process.
 It is strongly recommended to avoid any kind of vigorous activity.
 If you are not fully recovered but are involved in vigorous activities, then your condition may get worse.
 Following are some of the most effective exercises that will help you in healing from the pulled muscle.

 Mobility And Early Strengthening Exercises